-I shake my head and reply “Spit it out already.”
-I give them a pointed look “There must be something going on since you both are here at my house AND coincidentally, I ran into Thomas today at Maverick’s school.”
+I shake my head.
+“Spit it out already,” giving them a pointed look “there must be something going on since you both are here at my house, AND coincidentally, I ran into Thomas today at Maverick’s school.”

 Immediately I look down at the goldfish snack in my hands and walk out towards Maverick in the living room.
-I plop down next to him while offering the goldfish snack which he takes.
-I turn on the television and just sit there with him while he eats his snack.
+I plop down next to him while offering the goldfish snack which he takes, and then turn on the television and just sit there with him while he eats his snack.
 I have my shit together.
 He was my best friend.
 But why did he treat me like that?
-Can everything go back to the way they were before we had our fall out?
+Can everything go back to the way they were before we had our fallout?
 I miss my best friend.

-I decide to sit and soak in a hot bath.
-I run the water while I discard all my clothing.
-I slide in the tub with a soothing “Ahhhhh.” leaving my lips.
+Deciding to sit and soak in a hot bath, I turn on the water before discarding all my clothing and slide in the tub releasing a soothing ahhh leaving my lips.

-I lay my head back to relax and the thoughts start shoveling through my mind.
+Laying my head back to relax, the start shoveling through my mind.
 Having Maverick was one of the best things to happen to me.
 He anchored me back down from all the chaos and stabilized my life.
 I worked towards and continue to push in my career for both myself and my son.
-Maverick... he looks like a splitting image of his father with his hazel eyes and face structure.
-The only difference is the black hair that he inherited from me.
+Maverick... looks like a spitting image of his father with his hazel eyes and face structure.
+The only difference is the black hair that inherited from me.
 Maverick’s father...
 Colt.